-The Bank utilizes a measure to quantify non-trading foreign exchange risk, also referred to as poststructural foreign exchange risk.
+The Bank utilizes a measure to quantify non-trading foreign exchange risk, also referred to as post-structural foreign exchange risk.
 This considers the effect of currency changes on the Bank's retained earnings and profit derived throughout the year in non-USD currencies.

 The Bank will occasionally trade non-USD/JMD currencies, but these are quickly hedged.
-There were no material balances at either 2020 or 2019 fiscal year end.
+There were no material balances at either 2021 or 2020 fiscal year end.